nl-rse/website/content/pages/meetups.md

 We organise frequent NL-RSE meetups to encourage collaboration and communication between Research Software Engineers in the Netherlands.
 These meetups are sponsored by Netherlands eScience Center, DTL and SURF.

-During the Covid19 pandemic, meetings will be organised online.

 Topics of the lectures and hands-on workshops range from new developments in programming languages and frameworks to practical tips for research software engineers, and more.
 Speakers are usually but not exclusively members of the NL-RSE community (i.e. Dutch Research Software Engineers).
 The agenda of the meeting leaves plenty of time for participants to interact with each other.